duclos-cavalcanti/Git-Hooks-Tutorial/README.md

 These represent most of the available hooks, but the `.sample` extension prevent them from executing.
 By removing this ending or adding a script with the same name will enable said hook.

+There shouldn't be any ending to these files, no `.sh` or `.bash`!!!